-Under certain circumstances, ORSP and/or the Vice Chancellor for Research may approve a reduced indirect cost rate in the absence of sponsor requirements.
+In rare circumstances, ORSP and/or the Vice Chancellor for Research (VCR) may approve a reduced indirect cost rate in the absence of sponsor requirements.
 The more common circumstances are highlighted below.
 VCR prior approval is required before any proposal with a voluntarily reduced F&A rate is submitted to a sponsor.